RetroSoftwareRepository/swift-browser/README.md

 ![Midori Screenshot](https://www.midori-browser.org/images/screenshots/rdio.png)

-Midori is a lightweight yet powerful web browser which runs just as well on little embedded computers named for delicious pastries as it does on beefy machines with a core temperature exceeding that of planet earth.
+Swift Browser is a lightweight yet powerful web browser which runs just as well on little embedded computers named for delicious pastries as it does on beefy machines with a core temperature exceeding that of planet earth.
 And it looks good doing that, too.
 Oh, and of course it's free software.

 **Privacy out of the box**